 The Fort Bidwell Fire Protection District (FBFPD) is a California special district for fire protection.
-The commissioners are elected by voters in the district for four year terms.
+The three Commissioners are elected by voters in the district for four year terms.
 The district is an autonomous, local government under the laws of California, and is not a department of Modoc County.
+The District was founded in 1946.
 Operations are conducted by the Fort Bidwell Volunteer Fire Department.

 The three District Commissioners are elected by the district voters at a County election, each for a term of four years.
 California Election Code 10515 requires that the County Board of Supervisors appoint the district commissioners if the number of persons declaring candidacy is less than or equal the number of positions to be filled.
 Such positions are not to be put on the ballot unless 10% of the district or 50 voters have petitioned to do so.